 ingredients for keto lemon curd in individual containers

 Butter – I usually buy unsalted butter as I find it’s more versatile in recipes.
+To make a dairy free lemon curd you can substitute coconut oil.
+I promise it doesn’t taste like coconut in the curd.

 Lemon Juice and Zest – Zest your lemon carefully to avoid any of the pith from being included.
 The pith is the white part of the skin and has a bitterness that can spoil the flavour of your recipe.
 If you don’t have a zester, there are other ways that don’t include having to buy a new kitchen utensil.

 Sweetener – While I usually say use your sweetener of choice Xylitol or Allulose are the only two recommended sweeteners for this recipe.
 The reason being is that the others do recrystallise once refrigerated.
-Rather than using monk fruit sweetener or erythritol based sweeteners try to use either of these sweeteners to avoid “crunchy” lemon curd.
+Rather than using monk fruit sweetener or erythritol-based sweeteners try to use either of these sweeteners to avoid “crunchy” lemon curd.

 Egg Yolks – I prefer to buy fresh, free-range eggs whenever possible.
 These tend to have the best colour to the yolks and the best flavour too.